COMP3180-23s2/comp3180-final-project-EJ-Corp/README.md

 * Realised I never went back to fix the issues left with the algorithm.
 Therefore, I need to fix rooms leading to the void as well as rooms closing other rooms off - making them unaccessable.

+**Cellular Automaton:**

+* Upon looking up a guide on how to create a cellular automata I realised that the guide I planned to follow utilizes

 ## Week 11 - Evaluation

 **Things to Rememeber**